Climate change in Rhode Island: Temperature and precipitation impacts

 "Rising temperatures and shifting rainfall patterns are likely to increase the intensity of both floods and droughts.
 Average annual precipitation in the Northeast increased 10 percent from 1895 to 2011, and precipitation from extremely heavy storms has increased 70 percent since 1958.
 During the next century, average annual precipitation and the frequency of heavy downpours are likely to keep rising.
 Average precipitation is likely to increase during winter and spring, but not change significantly during summer and fall.
 Rising temperatures will melt snow earlier in spring and increase evaporation, and thereby dry the soil during summer and fall.
 So flooding is likely to be worse during winter and spring, and droughts worse during summer and fall".

-Due to increases in temperatures, Rhode Island experienced "uncomfortably warm" weather in 2015-2016 three weeks longer than in the 1950s.
+Due to increases in temperatures, Rhode Island experienced "uncomfortably warm" weather in 2015 to 2016, three weeks longer than in the 1950s.
 This may lead to hundreds of additional heat-related ER visits per year in Rhode Island (an increase between 6.8 and 25%, depending on emissions levels).